 Annuity contracts.
 If an annuity contract was distributed to you by a qualified retirement plan, you can roll over an amount paid under the contract that is otherwise an eligible rollover distribution.
-For example, you can roll over a single sum payment you receive upon surrender of the contract to the extent it is taxable and isn't a required minimum distribution.
+For example, you can roll over a single-sum payment you receive upon surrender of the contract to the extent it is taxable and isn't an RMD.